 Figure 35.
-Total amount of lead in dredged material deposited at sea in 2013-2020.
+Total amount of lead in dredged material deposited at sea in 2013-2021.

 Figure 36.
-Total amount of cadmium in dredged material deposited at sea in 2013-2020.
+Total amount of cadmium in dredged material deposited at sea in 2013-2021.

 Figure 37.
-Total amount of copper in dredged material deposited at sea in 2013-2020.
+Total amount of copper in dredged material deposited at sea in 2013-2021.

 Figure 38.
-Total amount of TBT in dredged material deposited at sea in 2013-2020.
+Total amount of TBT in dredged material deposited at sea in 2013-2021.

 Figure 39.
-Total amount of polycyclic aromatic hydrocarbons in dredged material deposited at sea in 2013-2020.
+Total amount of polycyclic aromatic hydrocarbons in dredged material deposited at sea in 2013-2021.

-Input of contaminants in 2020
+Input of contaminants in 2021

-Figures 40-45 illustrate spatial distribution of priority pollutants' input to the sea with dredged material originating from harbors/rivers in 2020.
+Figures 40-45 illustrate spatial distribution of priority pollutants' input to the sea with dredged material originating from harbors/rivers in 2021.
 Contaminant load originating from sea is not included.
 "No data" in figures 40-45 can result from no data reported, concentrations below detection limit or that the material has been exempted from analyses according to the HELCOM Guidelines for the Management of Dredged Material at Sea.

 Figure 40.
-Input of cadmium from harbors/river in 2020.
+Input of cadmium from harbours/river in 2021.
 "No data" can result from no data reported, concentrations below detection limit or material exempted from characterisation.

 Figure 41.
-Input of mercury from harbors/river in 2020.
+Input of mercury from harbours/river in 2021.
 "No data" can result from no data reported, concentrations below detection limit or material exempted from characterisation.

 Figure 42.
-Input of copper from harbors/river in 2020.
+Input of copper from harbours/river in 2021.
 "No data" can result from no data reported, concentrations below detection limit or material exempted from characterisation.

 Figure 43.
-Input of lead from harbors/river in 2020.
+Input of lead from harbours/river in 2021.
 "No data" can result from no data reported, concentrations below detection limit or material exempted from characterisation.

 Figure 44.
-Input of tributyltin from harbors/river in 2020.
+Input of tributyltin from harbours/river in 2021.
 "No data" can result from no data reported, concentrations below detection limit or material exempted from characterisation.

 Figure 45.
-Input of polycyclic aromatic hydrocarbons from harbors/river in 2020.
+Input of polycyclic aromatic hydrocarbons from harbours/river in 2021.
 "No data" can result from no data reported, concentrations below detection limit or material exempted from characterisation.